CIA activities in Vietnam

-CIA activities in Vietnam were operations conducted by the Central Intelligence Agency in Vietnam from the 1950s to the late 1960s, before and during the Vietnam War.
+The Central Intelligence Agency (CIA) conducted operations in Vietnam from the 1950s to the mid 1970s, before and during the Vietnam War.
 After the 1954 Geneva Conference, North Vietnam was controlled by communist forces under Ho Chi Minh's leadership.
-South Vietnam, with the assistance of the U.S., was anti-communist.
-The economic and military aid supplied by the U.S. to South Vietnam continued until the 1970s.
+South Vietnam, with the assistance of the U.S., was anti-communist under Ngo Dinh Diem's leadership.
+The economic and military aid supplied by the U.S. to South Vietnam continued until 1975.
 The CIA participated in both the political and military aspect of the wars in Indochina.
 The CIA provided suggestions for political platforms, supported candidates, used agency resources to refute electoral fraud charges, manipulated the certification of election results by the South Vietnamese National Assembly, and instituted the Phoenix Program.
 It worked particularly closely with the ethnic minority Montagnards, Hmong, and Khmer.
-There are 174 National Intelligence Estimates dealing with Vietnam, issued by the CIA after coordination with the US intelligence community.
+There are 174 National Intelligence Estimates dealing with Vietnam, issued by the CIA after coordination with the U.S. intelligence community.

 Vietnam 1945–1947

 Through 1954, Vietnam was part of French Indochina, along with Laos and Cambodia.
-During the war, the Imperial Japanese Army occupied Vietnam and remained there until 1945, when the Axis powers were defeated.
-The Japanese were removed from Vietnam with the help of revolutionary leader Ho Chi Minh and his Vietminh forces.
-Following the war, France began to reoccupy the Indochina region and reassert its former dominance.
+During World War II, the Imperial Japanese Army occupied Indochina and remained there until 1945, when the Axis powers were defeated.
+Revolutionary leader Ho Chi Minh and his Viet Minh forces had conducted some guerrilla activity against the Japanese, but on too small a scale to have had any significant role in the defeat of Japan or the removal of Japanese forces from Indochina.
+Following the war, France began to reoccupy Indochina and reassert its former dominance.
 Much of this can be traced back to a desire to restore French glory and national pride after the humiliation the nation suffered during the course of World War II.
-The French also wished to reclaim the Indochina region to regain control over the vast rubber plantations across the country.
+The French also wished to reclaim Indochina to regain control over its valuable rubber plantations, mostly in northeastern Cochinchina (the area north of Saigon) and eastern Cambodia.

-The people of Vietnam were completely against the return of the French.
-The Vietnamese experienced a lot of abuses by the French during their colonization in the mid 19th century.
-The people of North Vietnam rallied around their recently returned revolutionary leader Ho Chi Minh and looked to him to gain at long last, their independence.
+Widespread opposition to the return of French colonial rule emerged in Vietnam following World War II.
+During the period of French colonization beginning in the mid-19th century, many Vietnamese had experienced significant abuses and exploitation.
+In the north, support coalesced around the revolutionary leader Ho Chi Minh, who had recently returned to the country and was seen by many as a symbol of the struggle for national independence.